 ‘I’m been serious! you’re OK you can swim, I’m not very good at it.’

 ‘What! at rowing or swimming.’
 I said trying to make another joke out of the situation.

 I went into a song.
 ‘I am sailing, I am sailing, home again, across the sea…’ I reckon I was better looking than Rod Stewart, but unfortunately a few pounds short of his financial clout.
 ‘You liked that, didn’t you?’

 ‘Should I?’
 Annie said amusingly.
 This was starting to become her catchphrase.

 We messed around rowing around in rather obscure and strange, erratic circles as we followed suit in what everybody else was doing.

-Our sailing eventually came to an end and we headed back hanoi to enjoy: Hanoi crispy beef spring rolls, stir fry chicken, mixed vegetables and chicken fried rice.
+Our sailing eventually came to an end and we headed back Hanoi to enjoy: Hanoi crispy beef spring rolls, stir fry chicken, mixed vegetables and chicken fried rice.
 We had Hanoi beer to drink too which was mighty refreshing in itself.
-The passed two day’s had been fun.
+The past two day’s had been fun.

 It was around half past eight by the time we set off walking, we were attempting to reach Hanoi’s West Lake.
-With the aid of a map we headed out.
+With the aid of a map, we headed out.
 It took us around an hour to get there.
-Our first impressions of the lake was that it was dirty.
+Our first impressions of the lake were that it was dirty.

 The Chua Tran Quaoc caught our attention or at least the red brick Tran Quoc Pagoda did at eleven stories high.
 The Chinese temple site has a history of over 1,500 years and is considered as being one of the oldest in Hanoi.